slukic0/air-quality-monitoring/readme.md

 ### SST Setup

 SST is a framework that allows the creation of serverless infrastructure using code.
 To get started, read the documentation [here](https://docs.sst.dev/start/standalone).
 See the readme file in `air-quality-sst` for more information.
-Note that SST using the AWS CLI for authetication.
+Note that SST using the AWS CLI for authentication.
 See the AWS documentation [here](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) for instructions on configuring the AWS CLI.

 ### Setup AWS IOT Core